jackokring/KRTPluginADemo/docs/rocket.md

 Full API 2 edits to label all ports and lights.
 Up on test before commit to distribution.
 I seem to be going along at about 100 downloads a day on **2.25.25** and I hope this continues or get better.
 This build has no new instruments, but has moved all modules to API 2.

 Now to think up some new modules.
 Maybe just a few ...

+## 2.26.27
+[Moonshine Elliptical](https://github.com/jackokring/KRTPluginA/blob/master/Z%20Moonshine%20Elliptical.pdf) is mildly interesting just from a mathematical point of view.
+[BSD conjecture](https://en.wikipedia.org/wiki/Birch_and_Swinnerton-Dyer_conjecture) might be related and is the sense that five groups in combination seem to have some generative power of description.
+But thinking exactly how this can be used for audio is quite challenging.

+I'll have to have a think.